-Even a minor injury to the finger may cause changes in the nail.
-The nail may develop a small spot of white discoloration that starts at the injured location and grows out with the nail.
+Even a minor injury to the finger or toe may cause changes in the nail.

 Severe damage to the nail bed (the soft tissue underneath the nail plate that attaches the nail to the finger), particularly from a crush injury, often results in permanent nail deformity.
 To reduce the risk of a permanent nail deformity, the injury should be repaired immediately, which requires removal of the nail.

 (See also Overview of Nail Disorders Overview of Nail Disorders Many disorders can affect the nails, including deformity and dystrophy, injuries, infections, and ingrown toenails.
 Infections can involve any part of the nail and may or may not change the... read more .)

 Nail injuries are common.
 Disorders that result from these injuries can include

 Acute toenail injuries are common among athletes and are typically caused by repetitive striking of the nail plate against footwear.
 Such injuries can lead to fungal infections and nail plate deformities, including retronychia Retronychia Retronychia is a less common form of paronychia.
 Retronychia occurs when the nail plate (the hard part of the nail made of the protein keratin) grows into the nail fold.
 Multiple generations... read more .

 Nail-biting (onychophagia) usually does not cause any lasting or serious problems unless the nail bed is damaged.
 Still, there are some possible complications:

 Changes in nail texture, shape, or both (dystrophies)